 operational rate set: The set of data rates that a station (STA) is capable of receiving.
 The operational rate set is advertised in the Supported Rates and BSS Membership Selectors element and, if present, the Extended Supported Rates and BSS Membership Selectors element.

-opportunistic power save (OPS) access point (AP): A high-efficiency (HE) AP that supports the OPS mechanism.
+opportunistic power save (OPS) access point (AP): [OPS AP] A high-efficiency (HE) AP that supports the OPS mechanism.

-opportunistic power save (OPS) mechanism: A power save mechanism to allow OPS non–access point (non-AP) stations (STAs) to opportunistically go to doze state or be unavailable for a defined period.
+opportunistic power save (OPS) mechanism: [OPS mechanism] A power save mechanism to allow OPS non–access point (non-AP) stations (STAs) to opportunistically go to doze state or be unavailable for a defined period.

-opportunistic power save (OPS) non–access point (non-AP) station (STA): A non-AP high-efficiency (HE) STA that supports the OPS mechanism.
+opportunistic power save (OPS) non–access point (non-AP) station (STA): [OPS non-AP STA] A non-AP high-efficiency (HE) STA that supports the OPS mechanism.

-opportunistic power save (OPS) period: A period during which an OPS non–access point (non-AP) station (STA) is allowed to go to doze state or be unavailable if it received an indication that it will not be scheduled by its associated OPS access point (AP).
+opportunistic power save (OPS) period: [OPS period] A period during which an OPS non–access point (non-AP) station (STA) is allowed to go to doze state or be unavailable if it received an indication that it will not be scheduled by its associated OPS access point (AP).

-orthogonal frequency division multiple access (OFDMA) high-efficiency (HE) physical layer (PHY) protocol data unit (PPDU) (OFDMA HE PPDU): A 20 MHz HE PPDU with resource units (RUs) smaller than 242-tone, or a 40 MHz HE PPDU with RUs smaller than 484-tone, or an 80 MHz HE PPDU with RUs smaller than 996-tone, or a 160 MHz or 80+80 MHz HE PPDU with RUs smaller than 2×996-tone.
+orthogonal frequency division multiple access (OFDMA) high-efficiency (HE) physical layer (PHY) protocol data unit (PPDU): [OFDMA HE PPDU] A 20 MHz HE PPDU with resource units (RUs) smaller than 242-tone, or a 40 MHz HE PPDU with RUs smaller than 484-tone, or an 80 MHz HE PPDU with RUs smaller than 996-tone, or a 160 MHz or 80+80 MHz HE PPDU with RUs smaller than 2×996-tone.

-orthogonal frequency division multiplexing (OFDM) physical layer (PHY) protocol data unit (PPDU): A Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PPDU.
+orthogonal frequency division multiplexing (OFDM) physical layer (PHY) protocol data unit (PPDU): [OFDM PPDU] A Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PPDU.

-outside the context of a basic service set (BSS) (OCB): A mode of operation in which a station (STA) is not a member of a BSS and does not utilize IEEE 802.11 authentication, association, or data confidentiality services.
+outside the context of a basic service set (BSS): [OCB] A mode of operation in which a station (STA) is not a member of a BSS and does not utilize IEEE 802.11 authentication, association, or data confidentiality services.

-overlapping basic service set (OBSS) packet detect (PD): A packet detection level used for the spatial reuse procedure.
+overlapping basic service set (OBSS) packet detect (PD): [OBSS PD] A packet detection level used for the spatial reuse procedure.

-paged association identifier (AID): An AID of a sub 1 GHz (S1G) non-access point (non-AP) station (STA) whose corresponding bit value in a transmitted traffic indication map (TIM) encoded in AID with differential encoding (ADE) mode is 1.
+paged association identifier (AID): [paged AID] An AID of a sub 1 GHz (S1G) non-access point (non-AP) station (STA) whose corresponding bit value in a transmitted traffic indication map (TIM) encoded in AID with differential encoding (ADE) mode is 1.

-pairwise master key (PMK): The key derived from a key generated by an Extensible Authentication Protocol (EAP) method or obtained directly from a preshared key (PSK).
+pairwise master key: [PMK] The key derived from a key generated by an Extensible Authentication Protocol (EAP) method or obtained directly from a preshared key (PSK).

-pairwise master key (PMK) R0 (PMK-R0): The key at the first level of the fast basic service set (BSS) transition (FT) key hierarchy.
+pairwise master key (PMK) R0: [PMK-R0] The key at the first level of the fast basic service set (BSS) transition (FT) key hierarchy.

-pairwise master key (PMK) R0 (PMK-R0) name (PMKR0Name): An identifier that names the PMK-R0.
+pairwise master key (PMK) R0 (PMK-R0) name: [PMKR0Name] An identifier that names the PMK-R0.

-pairwise master key (PMK) R1 (PMK-R1): A key at the second level of the fast basic service set (BSS) transition (FT) key hierarchy.
+pairwise master key (PMK) R1: [PMK-R1] A key at the second level of the fast basic service set (BSS) transition (FT) key hierarchy.

-pairwise master key (PMK) R1 (PMK-R1) name (PMKR1Name): An identifier that names a PMK-R1.
+pairwise master key (PMK) R1 (PMK-R1) name: [PMKR1Name] An identifier that names a PMK-R1.

-pairwise master key security association (PMKSA): The context resulting from a successful IEEE 802.1X authentication exchange between the peer and Authentication Server (AS) or from a preshared key (PSK).
+pairwise master key security association: [PMKSA] The context resulting from a successful IEEE 802.1X authentication exchange between the peer and Authentication Server (AS) or from a preshared key (PSK).

-pairwise transient key (PTK): A concatenation of session keys derived from the pairwise master key (PMK) or from the PMK R1 (PMK-R1), including a temporal key that is used to protect information exchanged in individually addressed frames.
+pairwise transient key: [PTK] A concatenation of session keys derived from the pairwise master key (PMK) or from the PMK R1 (PMK-R1), including a temporal key that is used to protect information exchanged in individually addressed frames.

-pairwise transient key (PTK) name (PTKName): An identifier that names the PTK.
+pairwise transient key (PTK) name: [PTKName] An identifier that names the PTK.

-pairwise transient key security association (PTKSA): The context resulting from a successful 4-way handshake between a peer and Authenticator or from a successful fast initial link setup (FILS) authentication.
+pairwise transient key security association: [PTKSA] The context resulting from a successful 4-way handshake between a peer and Authenticator or from a successful fast initial link setup (FILS) authentication.